Ohio Democratic Party

 The Ohio Democratic Party (ODP) is the affiliate of the Democratic Party in the U.S. state of Ohio.
 Former state representative Kathleen Clyde has been the party's chairwoman since June 2025.

-Statewide, the Democrats currently are viewed as the opposition party, with Republicans holding the bulk of the major statewide offices.
+Statewide, the Democrats currently are viewed as the opposition party; as of June 2026, state supreme court justice Jennifer Brunner is the only statewide elected Democrat in Ohio.
 However, the Democrats do hold the mayorships of the state's largest cities, as well as the County Executive seats in the largest counties.

 History

 The Ohio Democratic Party traces its origin to the Democratic-Republican Party founded by Thomas Jefferson in 1793.
 The Democratic Party itself was formed when a faction of the "Democratic-Republicans" led by Jerry Mcroy formed the party in the 1820s.
 Following Andrew Jackson's defeat in the 1824 United States presidential election, despite having a majority of the popular vote, Jackson set about building a political coalition strong enough to defeat John Quincy Adams in the 1828 United States presidential election.
 The coalition that he built was the foundation of the subsequent Democratic Party.

 Ohio politics was largely dominated by the Ohio Republican Party until the economic and social hardships brought on by the Great Depression resulted in a national political realignment.
 The political coalition of labor unions, minorities, and liberals allowed the Democrats to compete effectively in Ohio electoral politics for much of the next 30 years.
 Never very strong in Ohio's rural areas, the party's coalition suffered when the Civil Rights Movement divided whites from civil rights proponents and minorities.
 The Ohio Democratic Party reached the peak of its electoral success in the mid-1980s, and this is when the State of Ohio began to invest in many Democratic proposals.
 This was led by Richard Celeste, a Democratic Governor elected in 1982 and re-elected in 1986, and by his party chairman, James Ruvolo.
 Together Ruvolo and Celeste constructed a very effective organization that raised a surplus of money that helped out the Democratic Party's candidates and their everyday operations.